mParticle/docs/src/pages/developers/warehouse-sync-api/sql/index.md

 ## Data Models and SQL Queries

-The data in your warehouse is mapped to the user profile according to the column names in the SQL you provide in the data model request following these rules
+The data in your warehouse is mapped to the user profile in mParticle according to the column names in the SQL you provide in the data model request following these rules:

+* The provided SQL query supports being wrapped in an outer SELECT statement
 * Column name casing follows the default identifier naming conventions for your specific warehouse, wrap column names in `""` or `[]` to preserve casing.
 * Every column is mapped to a user attribute except:
   * The column matches the `load_timestamp_field_type` field (case-insensitive) in the data model request